pknminor/ossify/README.md

 # ossify

-Ossify, your Spotify listening companion eases *tedium* of music discovery and recollection.
+Ossify, your Spotify listening companion eases the *tedium* of music discovery and recollection.
-The idea is to automate the RJ experience.
+The idea is to automate the RJ experience and keep track of what you had listened to.

-Change songs after <X> seconds, and get artist and song information via your speakers.
+Change songs after <X> seconds, get artist and song information via your speakers.

-Freeing up your hands to perform other useless activities, or sleep.
+PS: I rarely listen to entire songs when disocvering new music.
+Might not be as useful depending on your listening style.

 # Prerequisites
 - https://github.com/hnarayanan/shpotify